ereekaur/finance/README.md

 This graph tells us that the player is expected to lose 1200 dollars if he plays one thousand tournaments and break-even with the probability of 20%.

 $\color{red} Example  ~ 5$ Optimization example.
-Suppose we have a sparse binary matrix containing information about watched movies.
-Our aim is to consider the problem of movie recommendations.
+Suppose we have a sparse binary matrix containing information about watched movies meaning that
+1 = watched and 0 = not watched.
+Our aim is to consider a problem of movie recommendation for certain user.
 Suppose that 100000 users have all liked the same particular movie.
-Let A be a 100000 x 1000 matrix where $A_{ij}$ tells that user i has watched the movie j and consider
+Let A be a 100000 x 1000 matrix where $A_{ij}$ tells that user i has watched the movie j with the exception that on the i.th row for which user we want to find the recommendation we swap to roles of zeros and ones.
+Consider

 $${\color{green}
 \begin{equation*}